 Eat Breakfast at the Mercado

 Valladolid has an easy to navigate Mercado (open-air market).
-The size is manageable, so you don’t feel like you’ll never see your partner again, unlike the huge Mercado in Merida.
+The size is manageable, so you don’t feel like you’ll never see your travel partner again, unlike the huge Mercado in Merida.
 It’s also a great place to have an inexpensive local meal.

 READ NEXT: 15 Fabulous Things to do in Merida Mexico

 This private home showcases an impressive collection of more than 3,000 pieces of Mexican folk art.
 The homeowners, who consider themselves ‘custodians’ rather than owners of their collection, open their doors to the public every day for tours in English and Spanish.
 There is a suggested donation of 60 pesos which is donated to regional charities.
 Tours are every day at 10 am and a reservation is not required.